 A Local’s Guide to NYC: Exploring from Midtown to Uptown

 Start your morning at Top of the Rock.
 It’s admittedly touristy and a bit expensive, but so worth it for the views.
 I recommend booking your tickets ahead of time and arriving right when it opens to beat the crowds.
 The Empire State Building is also good alternative, with the newly renovated 102nd floor, but Top of the Rock has slightly better views in my opinion (as you can see the Empire State Building).

-Next stop on your NYC itinerary is Central Park.
-You could spend all day exploring Central Park, but here are a few tips:
+The next stop on your NYC itinerary is Central Park.
+Central Park is one of my absolute favorites places in NYC.
+It is truly enjoyable in any season.
+You could spend all day exploring Central Park, whether you’re basking in the sun or taking in the fall foliage, but here are a few tips: